Hasidic 'defectors' find challenges, isolation in pursuing a new life

 "There are degrees of insularity, and many Orthodox communities, even Haredi ones, offer an environment that many who have fled very insular communities would be comfortable in," Shafran said.
 "I pray that such people explore that wider Orthodox world rather than throwing out a precious baby with what they consider the bathwater."

-The men in black hats and suits
+Black hats and suits

 Frimet Goldberger left Kiryas Joel about 10 years ago.

-She was banished after being summoned by her community’s leaders, the Vaad, who told her she was violating their modesty rules.
-They had suspected she was not adhering to the rules, interrogating her on various occasions, for instance, about whether she was shaving her head as required.
+She was banished after being summoned by the Vaad, which told her she was violating modesty rules.
+The community leaders had suspected she was not adhering to the rules, interrogating her on various occasions, for instance, about whether she was shaving her head as required.

 "From an early age, we intuitively knew that head-shaving is the only way a married woman could carry herself," she said.
 "We were taught that growing one's hair after marriage is the worst sin, and as I later learned, a reason to be expelled."

-Goldberger and her husband were outwardly adhering to the norms, but at home bending them -- watching TV with the shades drawn, taking unapproved vacations and growing her own hair under the wigs she wore.
+Goldberger and her husband were outwardly adhering to the norms, but at home those norms were bent -- by watching TV with the shades drawn, taking unapproved vacations, growing her own hair under the wigs she wore.

 "I felt immense guilt at the thought of condemning my family to hell, and the feeling followed me like a haunting shadow," she said.

 Lightning struck with a letter from the Vaad in the mailbox.
-"The letter was curt and stated unequivocally that because of my failure to dress in accordance with the stringent tznius, modesty, rules of the holy shtetl, our three-year-old son could no longer attend school," she wrote in her essay.
+"The letter was curt and stated unequivocally that because of my failure to dress in accordance with the stringent tznius -- modesty rules of the holy shtetl -- our 3-year-old son could no longer attend school," she wrote in her essay.

 Watch: Community in Conflict: Hasidic Jews & Backlash